Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/standard.md

 ### PositiveDecimalProperty

-The `PositiveDecimalProperty` class validates that the stored value is between the `0` and `decimal.MaxValue`.
+The `PositiveDecimalProperty` class validates that the stored value is between `0` and `decimal`.MaxValue`.
 You can also set the `MinimumAllowed` to `false` for truly positive numbers greater than 0.

 ### MoneyProperty